System and account requirements

 - You don’t need an office productivity suite.
 If you already have one, both Microsoft Office and Open (Libre) Office (ODF) are supported as preferred office suites.

-- Syncdocs uses the Microsoft .Net framework version 4.0 and will automatically install it on PCs that don’t already have it.
-If you are running the USB stick (portable) Syncdocs, then you only need .NET 3.0
+- Syncdocs uses the Microsoft .Net framework version 4.5 and will automatically install it on PCs that don’t already have it.

 If you don’t have a Google account, then create one

 - If you’re looking for a personal account, create a free Google Drive account here.
 You get 15GB free storage.